cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/code-snippets.md

 ## Hidden keywords

-When you’d like a page or quick answer to appear in searches on a certain keyword, but you can’t seem to work that keyword into the visible text, you can add hidden keywords.
+Add hidden keywords when you’d like a page or quick answer to appear in searches for a keyword, but cannot work that keyword into the visible text.
 The keyword below is hidden in the answer part of a quick answer.

 ```
 <div style="display:none;" class="wp-accordion-content"><!-- county map --></div>